Finding Your Perfect Mattress

 Recommended for people up to 16 stone.

-Recommended for people 20 stone and above.
+Recommended for people above 20 stone.

 If you generally sleep on your side, a soft mattress is best as it will be gentler on your hips and shoulders, particularly if you suffer from joint pain.